 Beaches to visit in Costa Blanca

-Playa Levante: located in Benidorm, it has a nice promenade and has the blue flag certification.
+Playa Levante: located in Benidorm, it has a nice promenade and has a blue flag certification.
 Go to Balcón del Mediterráneo to have a great view of the Levante Bay and the whole Benidorm island.

 Playa de San Juan: one of the most popular beaches in Alicante.
 It’s super clean and the water in the sea is warm.